-PSMotion Ltd. was established in 2004 by and Adam W Peacock and Dr Kevin J Stamp.
+PSMotion Ltd. was established in 2004 by and Adam W Peacock and Dr. Kevin J Stamp.
 Expertise: 'Design and Improve the Performance of Multi-axis Packaging, Textile, and Assembly Machines, Cam Mechanisms, and Motion-Designs'.
-Developers of MechDesigner, world-leading Cam, Motion and Mechanism Design Software for Multi-Axis Machines.
+Developers of MechDesigner, world-leading Cam, Mechanism, and Motion Design Software for Multi-Axis Machines.

 MotionDesigner: released 2006